‘Talent – Employee of a young innovative company’ (JEI)

 The request must be sent by post to the Directorate of Public Finances of the company’s département or region.
 The tax authorities will subsequently have three months to state their position via an advance tax ruling.
 Any failure to respond will mean that they implicitly accept and recognize the company’s status as a JEI.

-A tax ruling recognizing the employer’s status as a JEI must be enclosed with all applications for a ‘Talent Passport – Employee of an innovative new company’.
+A tax ruling recognizing the employer’s status as a JEI must be enclosed with all applications for a “Talent – Qualified Employee” residence permit as employee of a JEI.

 In the absence of such a rescript, the application for JEI status sent to the tax authorities should be attached to long-stay visa and/or residence permit applications.